PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Real-Time Game Example.md

 ## Tank Shells

 These are the objects that are being fired by the tanks.
-You can call them shells or bullets or whatever you prefer, the important thing is that these objects are a simple sprite with a small box-collider and a rigidbody.
+You can call them shells or bullets or whatever you prefer.
+The important thing is that these objects are a simple sprite with a small box-collider and a rigidbody.

 Notably, we want these objects to bounce off the walls as they do in Atari’s TANK!
 To achieve this behaviour, we'll create a physics material and apply this to the rigidbody.